xiangyu8/xiangyu8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a fourth year Ph.D. candidate at the University of Kansas.
-My research interest includes label efficient learning in computer vision with its application on medical field.
-I am looking for intership in 2023, Spring and/or Summer.
+I just obtained my Ph.D degree with honors from the University of Kansas.
+My research interest is efficient AI, to increase efficiency from all aspect including data efficiency, model efficiency and training/inference efficiency.
+I am looking for full-time job starting in November 2024.
 Please feel free to contact me at xychen@ku.edu if you have any internships or other opportunities available.

 # 🔥 News
+- *2024.07*: &nbsp; I will return to MERL for another 3-month internship, working on efficient AI.
+- *2024.06*: &nbsp; One paper accepted by CVPR workshop.
+- *2024.05*: &nbsp;🎉 I graduated with honors!
 - *2023.11*: &nbsp; I am honored to start my internship at MERL.
 - *2023.09*: &nbsp; One paper accepted by ICCV workshop.
 - *2023.05*: &nbsp; One paper accepted by Journal of Imaging.